What is a blood transfusion?

 What if I am still worried?

-If you or your child is still worried about receiving a blood transfusion, speak to your child’s doctor or nurse and they will be able to provide you with more specific information on blood transfusion.
+If you or your child are still worried about receiving a blood transfusion, speak to your child’s doctor or nurse and they will be able to give you more specific information on blood transfusions.

 Helpful Internet Sites

 - Speak to your child’s Doctor if you have any concerns.